iterrall/MATH261A-project-1-martinez/README.md

 As public domain data, both datasets have no copyright restrictions and can be used freely for any purpose, including commercial use.

 ## How to reproduce
-Download CalEnviroScreen_4.0_raw_data.csv found [here](https://calenviroscreen-oehha.hub.arcgis.com/#Data) in data/.
+Download CalEnviroScreen_4.0_raw_data.csv found [here](https://calenviroscreen-oehha.hub.arcgis.com/#Data) or in data/ of this repository.
-Open report.qmd and render to PDF: Quarto then Render.
-Requires R (≥ 4.0), open math261a_martinez_paper.qmd in RStudio and render it to PDF.
-From there, ensure you have the packages listed in the first R chunk and then click Quarto → Render.
+Open report.qmd and render to PDF: Quarto then Render: this requires R (≥ 4.0), open math261a_martinez_paper.qmd in RStudio and render it to PDF.
+Before rendering, ensure you have the packages listed in the first R chunk and then click Quarto → Render.

 ## External Resources
 The final report and code were written by Isis Terrall Martinez, but the following resources were used for preliminary research: